trunk-io/docs/check/configuration/supported/trufflehog.md

 ---
-description: Trufflehog- Enhance Your Code's Security
+description: Discover Trufflehog with our detailed guide.
+Learn installation, configuration, usage, and how to integrate it with other linters for optimal code security.
 ---

-# Trufflehog

-Trufflehog is a linter for Security.
+**Trufflehog** is a linter for Security.

 You can enable the Trufflehog plugin with